Stories Focus Week: The Power of Story

 In Conversation event

 On Thursday 5th March, we hosted a free online ‘In Conversation’ event, exploring the power of story.
-We will be posting a subtitled recording of this event on this page in the coming weeks.

 This discussion was hosted by Education and Programmes Manager Fiona Moss, We were delighted to welcome the following panellists: